aditya-kapoor/backbone-app/README.md

 * Replace Rails with Sinatra or Rails API as current Rails app is a full-blown app which come with a lot of excess baggage
 * App optimizations + Syntax improvements (make it more like Rails style)
 * Support for the nested routes
+* Write tests for the JS similar to the RSpecs.
+Jasmine, Mocha and Chai are some good testing libraries.
 * Implement Twitter Bootstrap along with NodeJS (Advanced Usage)